ccatobs/MODBUS/README.md

 discrete input, input registers, and holding registers is entirely defined by a JSON file, with no modification to the coding required whatsoever.
-The JSON file comprises keys pointing to single or multiple registers or to bytes of it.
-Each dictionary key comprises additional features, such as
+The JSON file comprises dictionaries representing single or multiple MODBUS registers or to bytes of it.
+Each dictionary comprises additional features, such as

 1) "parameter" - variable name unique over all registers (mandatory)
 2) "function" - data type for input and holding registers (mandatory)
 3) "description" (optional)
 4) "map" - see below (optional)
+5) "isTag" - true (optional), otherwise false in output
-5) "muliplier" - for input & holding registers of datatype integer (optional)
+6) "muliplier" - for input & holding registers of datatype integer (optional)
-6) "offset" for input & holding registers of datatype integer (optional)
+7) "offset" for input & holding registers of datatype integer (optional)
-7) "isTag" - true or false (optional)

-The latter two will not be passed on to the output, though, instead they are parsed, such that the register's value is multiplied by a "multiplier" and an "offset" is applied.
-This is solely applicable to int and long data types.
+The latter two will not be passed on to the output, though.
+They are parsed, such that the register's value is multiplied by the value of "multiplier" and an added to the value of "offset" (applies reversely for the writer).
+This is applicable to int and long data types.

 A map is provided in case a value needs to match an entry from a provided list.
 The corresponding field value is passed on to